medikoo/deferred/README.md

 		console.log(n); // 7
 	});

 Note that this way of using it is not perfectly safe.
-We need to be sure that `abinded` will be called without any not expected arguments, if it's the case, then it won't execute as expected, see:
+We need to be sure that `abinded` will be called without any not expected arguments, if it's the case, then it won't execute as expected:

 	abinded(7, 4); // TypeError: number is not a function.

-Node.js example.
-Reading file, changing it's content  and writing under different name:
+Node.js example, reading file, changing it's content  and writing under different name:

 	var fs   = require('fs');